Basic

 Status accents

 The typed helpers — info, success, warning, and danger — set the toast's type, which paints any Toast.Icon in the matching status role.
-The indigo accent is reserved for signal, so a plain show toast carries a neutral icon, not the accent — reach for a status only when the message is genuinely an outcome.
+Colour is reserved for outcomes, so a plain show toast and an info toast both carry a neutral icon: "copied to clipboard" is an acknowledgement, and painting it would make blue the resting state with nothing left for success, warning, and danger to stand out against.
 A leading icon is the canonical, scannable status cue; map each type to its glyph in your renderer.

 "use client";

-import { CircleAlert, CircleCheck, Info, TriangleAlert } from "lucide-react";
+import { CircleAlert, CircleCheck, Info, TriangleAlert, X } from "lucide-react";

 // The canonical, scannable cue: a per-type leading glyph that inherits the toast's status colour.